reverse-hash/bitcoin-full-node-with-docker/GETTING_STARTED.md

 Run the following command `docker-compose up -d bitcoind` to start the service and check the logs to be sure that the services is running properly.

 For this example, after a certain time, bitcoind was already synchronizing the 769944 block height (`height=769944`)  and almost all the blockchain was already synchronized (`progress=0.999838`).
-At the time of this writing, this was the last block mined, so the node was synchronized and we can move the next step.
+At the time of writing this document, this was the last block mined, so the node was synchronized and we can move the next step.

 ```shell
 $ docker-compose up bitcoind -d